 A complete list of ingredients and the amounts can be found in the recipe card below.
 Specific notes and substitutions are listed here.

 FROZEN SALMON - There are different types of salmon you can purchase, but most common are sockeye salmon and Atlantic salmon.
 Sockeye salmon is smaller so the fillets are much thinner and is richer in flavor.
-Atlantic salmon is thicker, has more mild flavor, and is farm-raised.
+Atlantic salmon is thicker, has more mild flavor.
 Either type works for this air fryer frozen salmon.

 COCONUT AMINOS - Coconut aminos is a soy, wheat, and gluten free (and healthier) alternative to soy sauce and that is why I always choose coconut aminos.
 However, you can easily use soy sauce if that's what you have (or even tamari.)